 This is the original edited version that John created.

 Watch the video below to see how we edited John’s still life photograph.

 If you want to read more about photographing still life objects, then read our article all about books!

 We know there are many wildlife lovers out there in the iPhotography community, so it was only right that we found a chance to discuss how to implement some basic editing of our furry friends.

 The photography, to begin with, is essential; the editing can only paper over a few cracks.
 But it was Shona Kennedy’s shot that caught our eye as a lovely wildlife photograph and gave us the opportunity to discuss sharpening, cropping and issues with fringing.

-This is the original SOOC (Straight Out of Camera) version that Shona shot and slide the bar to the left to see her edit.
+This is the original edited version that Shona shot and edited.

 Top Tip – Don’t worry if you haven’t got access to Adobe Photoshop, you can use the iPhotography website editor which has lots of similar tools.
 Just click here to get started.

 We hope you’ve gained a few more hints and tips from our basic editing workshop.
 There are many ways to do one action in Photoshop so find out what’s the easiest way for you and take it from there.
 Don’t forget, if you’re also a member of iPhotography then you can access a free download of keyboard shortcuts for Photoshop CC in the download library.

 Thank you all for the submissions and everyone who featured in the workshop!
 We hope to demonstrate more editing skills in the future so keep an eye out for our casting calls on social media!